epfl-ada/ada-2023-project-epfldatadynamos/README.md

 (note: not all variables are named as such in the current notebook, this is just for readability of the project proposal)

 - Article Metrics:
-    - ratio_I/O_links: the ratio between the number of incoming/outgoing links for each article,
+    - `ratio_I/O_links`: the ratio between the number of incoming/outgoing links for each article,
-    - article_length: length of articles from the plain text size of each article,
+    - `article_length`: length of articles from the plain text size of each article,
-    - link_position: identify the positions of links within the articles by parsing HTML,
+    - `link_position`: identify the positions of links within the articles by parsing HTML,
-    - category_level: identify main categories and two sublevels of categories.
+    - `category_level`: identify main categories and two sublevels of categories.
 - Player path specific metrics:
-    - completion: binary indicator of whether a player completed a path,
+    - `completion`: binary indicator of whether a player completed a path,
-    - speed: continuous variable representing the time taken to finish a path,
+    - `speed`: continuous variable representing the time taken to finish a path,
-    - average_duration_per_step: total duration of attempt divided by the number of steps in the path,
+    - `average_duration_per_step`: total duration of attempt divided by the number of steps in the path,
-    - average_length_of_articles: Get average length of articles in a player path,
+    - `average_length_of_articles`: Get average length of articles in a player path,
-    - position_of_links_per_step: we exclude paths with back clicks,
+    - `position_of_links_per_step`: we exclude paths with back clicks,
-    - average_position_per_step: average positions of links for each path.
+    - `average_position_per_step`: average positions of links for each path.
 - Player specific information
-    - number_of_attempts_per_player: note that this will be the number of attempts up to that attempt,
+    - `number_of_attempts_per_player`: note that this will be the number of attempts up to that attempt,
-    - win_rates: number of games finished divided by the number_of_attempts_per_player.
+    - `win_rates`: number of games finished divided by the `number_of_attempts_per_player`.

 ### Phase 3: Hub Identification and Path Analysis